How to Cook Brown Rice the Right Way

 Step 3: Let it sit and simmer

 Once the water begins to boil, reduce the heat.
 Cover the saucepan and let it simmer for 35-45 minutes.
 It’s OK if you want to take the lid off and peek in every once in a while.
 The rice is finished when its texture is tender and the liquid has been absorbed.
+Got undercooked rice on your hands?
+Learn how to fix undercooked rice.

 Test Kitchen Tip: If the cooking liquid is nearly gone and the rice isn’t tender yet, you can add a little liquid to help it finish cooking.